Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

-In the experiments presented in \Cref{fig:num_views_2d,fig:num_views_3d}, the selection of views followed a deterministic process.
-Specifically, the first view was consistently chosen as the ``right'' view from SportsPose~\cite{ingwersen2023sportspose}, and the second view was the one positioned closest to a 90-degree angle relative to the initial view, facing the back of the subject.
+In the experiments of \Cref{fig:num_views_2d,fig:num_views_3d}, the selection of views followed a deterministic process.
+Specifically, the first view was consistently chosen as the ``right'' view from SportsPose~\cite{ingwersen2023sportspose}, and the second view was facing the back of the subject \ie the one positioned closest to a 90-degree angle relative to the initial view.
 For scenarios involving three or more views, the remaining views were selected arbitrarily but maintained the same order across all experiments.

-In \Cref{fig:error_plot}, the model is trained using the ``right'' view in combination with all other available views, where View 1 corresponds to the perspective positioned 90 degrees relative to the view facing the back of the subject.
+As the ambiguities of a 3D pose can theoretically be solved when observing from any two different views, a question arises if there is a practical advantage of certain viewpoints.
+This was investigated in \Cref{fig:error_plot} where the model was trained using the ``right'' view in combination with all other available views, where View 1 corresponds to the perspective positioned 90 degrees relative to the view facing the back of the subject.

 Analyzing the errors depicted in \Cref{fig:error_plot}, it is evident that the choice of the view for multiview supervision significantly influences the outcomes of using our consistency loss.
-This intuitively aligns with expectations, as certain views are more effective in resolving ambiguities and identifying occluded joints, while others may not contribute new information.
+This aligns with intuition, as certain views are more effective in resolving ambiguities and identifying occluded joints, while others may not contribute new information.
 The results indicate that an optimal configuration involves using views from two sides that are 90 degrees apart when only two cameras are available.